Mesa-bot/clan-calc/README.md

 1.0.0 - Release

 1.0.1

 Fixed typo in instructions, changed "may" to "must" regarding entering member classes, as a lazy fix for an error when entering a clan member without a class.

-Fixed formatting inconsistency in output
+Fixed formatting inconsistency in output.

 1.0.2